-APTC Members are granted a three-month grace period.
-During the first month of the grace period Claims, including Pharmacy Claims, and authorizations will continue to be processed.
-During the second and third months of the grace period, the Member's coverage will be suspended, and Claims and authorization will not be processed.
-If the Member's full past-due premium is not paid by the end of the third month of the grace period, the Member will be retroactively terminated to the last day of the first month of the grace period.
+APTC Members are granted a three month grace period.
+During the first month of the grace period Claims and authorizations will continue to be processed, including Pharmacy Claims.
+Services, authorization requests and Claims may be denied or have certain restrictions during the second and third months of the grace period.
+If the APTC Member's full past-due premium is not paid by the end of the third month of the grace period, the APTC Member will be retroactively terminated to the last day of the first month of the grace period.